 - Reward your cat with treats when he or she is quiet.
 This way your cat will learn that quiet times BRING GOOD THINGS.

 - Walk away, without reacting, when your cat is howling to show that this behavior does not elicit the attention that she is seeking.

-Howling and crying can tug a cat lover’s strings, but with patience and help from your veterinarian, decreasing this behavior is possible!
+Howling and crying can be very distressing to a cat caregiver.
+With patience and help from your veterinarian it is possible to decrease this behavior!
 Hang in there!